derixu/Rigging-ChatbotArena/README.md

 ```
 python classifier/train.py --dataset hc3
 ```
-Then, you could rig with the multi-class classifier with the following demo code:
+In addition to generating the training corpus, you may need to separately generate simulated responses for rigging by running the ```classifier/dataset_cur.py``` script and saving new content into the ```classifier/rigging_data_classifier``` directory.
+Then, you could rig with the multi-class classifier using the following demo code:
 ```
 python vote_rigging_classifier.py --dataset hc3 --model_path [REPLACE THIS WITH YOUR OWN MODEL PATH]
 ```